 The Netherlands' finest hour, however, came with a 2-0 win against the USSR in the 1988 UEFA European Championship final.
 Rinus Michels was the coach, Ruud Gullit, Marco van Basten and Frank Rijkaard the booted architects of victory.
 They join the likes of Johan Neeskens, Willem van Hanegem, Ruud Krol, Ronald Koeman, Dennis Bergkamp, Edwin van der Sar and Clarence Seedorf in the pantheon of Dutchman to have made a mark on European football.

 Administrators such as Karel Lotsy, Lodewijk Brunt, Jos Coler, Jo van Marle and Mathieu Sprengers have set the players a good example, and most have honorary UEFA titles.
+Since March 2009, meanwhile, KNVB president Michael van Praag has been a member of the UEFA Executive Committee.
 Clubs like Feyenoord, AFC Ajax and PSV Eindhoven also continue to foster enormous respect for the Dutch game around the world.
 Four teams at the 2006 World Cup – the Netherlands, Australia, Korea Republic and Trinidad & Tobago – had Dutch coaches, and it was also one of their own, Bert van Marwijk, who led the Oranje to the final of the 2010 tournament in South Africa.
-Since March 2009, meanwhile, KNVB president Michael van Praag is a member of the UEFA Executive Committee.
+That generation, which included Wesley Sneijder, Robin van Persie and Arjen Robben, achieved third place in the 2014 World Cup in Brazil, but disappointment followed, when Guus Hiddink and Danny Blind were unable to lead the Dutch team to the UEFA EURO 2016 tournament in France.

 ©UEFA.com 1998-2017.
 All rights reserved.